Pesticide Poisoning in Dogs

 Recovery of Pesticide Poisoning in Dogs

-Recovery depends on the type of pesticide, the amount ingested, and the response time for treatment.
-If your dog has positively responded to treatment, your veterinarian will want to keep a watchful eye on him for at least 24 hours.
+Recovery from poisoning varies depending on the type of pesticide, the amount ingested, and the response time for treatment.
+If your dog has positively responded to treatment, your veterinarian may want to keep a watchful eye on them for at least 24 hours.
 Your veterinary staff will tell you any information you need in regards to your dog’s recovery and prognosis.

 Since there are many types of pesticides, the severity of the toxicity will vary, as will the recovery process.
-If your dog is recovering at home, it is important to contact your veterinarian if any signs develop that cause alarm.
-Your veterinarian will give you instructions on your dog’s aftercare and management.
-He will also want to see him at a follow-up appointment to be sure he is recovering properly.
+If your dog is recovering at home, it is important to contact your vet if any worrying signs or symptoms develop.
+Your vet will give you instructions on your dog’s ongoing care and management, and may also want to see your pet at a follow-up appointment to be sure they are recovering properly.

 Poisoning in dogs can be expensive to treat.
 For the "ultimutt" protection against emergency vet care costs, start searching for pet insurance today.
 Wag!’s pet insurance comparison tool lets you compare plans from leading companies like PetPlan and Embrace.
 Find the “pawfect” plan for your pet in just a few clicks!